 Our router solutions address a broad range of market applications within the mobility, industrial, and enterprise market segments.
 Our products are known for their technical capability and high reliability in mission-critical applications.
-These routers leverage our expertise in wireless technologies and offer the latest capabilities in Cellular networking, and include capabilities such as 4G, 5G, Wi-Fi 5, Wi-Fi 6, Bluetooth, GNSS, edge processing and operability on cellular service provider networks, private cellular networks, and specialty networks such as FirstNet in the U.S. and the Emergency Services Network ("ESN") in the U.K. In the second quarter of 2022, we announced that our XR Series routers, including the XR90, XR80, and XR80 LTE, have been certified and approved for use on the U.K. ESN.
+These routers leverage our expertise in wireless technologies and offer the latest capabilities in Cellular networking, and include capabilities such as 4G, 5G, Wi-Fi 5, Wi-Fi 6, Bluetooth, GNSS, edge processing and operability on cellular service provider networks, private cellular networks, and specialty networks such as FirstNet in the U.S. and the Emergency Services Network in the U.K. In the third quarter of 2022, we announced our AirLink® RX55 cellular router solution.
+This new router brings advanced networking capabilities to the Industrial IoT and delivers intelligence securely at the edge for applications on both public and private networks.

-We offer asset, fleet, and cargo tracking; remote monitoring; and alarm communications.
+We offer asset, fleet, and cargo tracking as well as remote monitoring.
 These solutions and services also benefit from our IoT cloud platform services, which customers can use to help connect devices to mobile networks, manage their devices and build new IoT applications.
 These applications are market-ready and include all the components of an IoT solution, including edge-to-cloud devices, connectivity, and software applications, with a quick time to market and easy deployment in the field.